DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 Some courses are salaried, which means you’ll receive an unqualified teacher’s salary while you train.

 Places on salaried courses are limited and very competitive.
-If you’re a non-UK citizen, the chance of getting a place on a salaried course is very limited.
+If you’re a non-UK citizen, you are very unlikely to get a place on a salaried course.
 You can [find out what you’ll need to get on a salaried teacher training course](/funding-and-support/salaried-teacher-training).

 ## The type of course provider